New York

 3. Women who were diagnosed with endometrial cancer at less than 50 years of age.

-4. Individuals who meet the Amsterdam II criteria.
+4. Individuals who meet the Amsterdam II criteria outlined below.

 Microarray Testing